vikingwarior/frontend-roadmap/code-files/src/utils/__test__/test-notes.md

 # Significance of '__*__':

  Called as dunder, Dunder is a reserved keyword, that is used to signify that the folder contains some essential info.
 In this case, it contains our test case files.

+# Footnotes:

+- 'test' is the method which is used to write test cases, it takes 2 arguments:
+ 1. A string that can be used for describing the functionality of this method
+ 2. A callback method, which is the actual test case.

+- screen -> the object of jsdom which contains all the nodes.

+- expect() method is used to make the assertion, i.e. it is the place where the expected output is validated against the output received from the service.

+- describe block can be used to group test cases.

+- 'it' is an alternative name for 'test' method